- I borrowed a couple of the gears from your Astrolabe. I hope you don't mind.

 - +4 to one stat, -2 to two different stats

-- Size: Gnomes are Small creatures and thus gain a +1 size bonus to their AC, a +1 size bonus on Stealth checks, a -1 penalty to their Maneuver Offense and Maneuver Defense, and their Walk speed is reduced by -10 feet.
+- Size: Gnomes are Small creatures and thus gain a +1 size bonus to their AC, a +1 size bonus on Stealth checks, a -1 penalty to their Might skill rolls and Maneuver Defense, and their Walk speed is reduced by -10 feet.

 - Type: Gnomes have the Humanoid type, with the Gnome subtype.

 - Base Speed: Gnomes have a Walk speed of 20 feet (due to size).

 - Languages: Gnomes begin play speaking Common and Gnome.